IN CIRCLES

 |

-MICHAEL LAZAR
+MICHAEL LAZAR (Brother) holds

-(Brother) holds a 2006 BFA from NYU’s Tisch School of
+a 2006 BFA from NYU’s Tisch School of the Arts.
+While his first and

-onstage, he is an aspiring contemporary visual artist and painter as
+contemporary visual artist and painter as well, and intends to fully

-well, and intends to fully pursue both with the aim of one day being
+pursue both with the aim of one day being a strong force in both

-a strong force in both artistic communities in NYC.
-National tours:
+artistic communities in NYC.
+National tours: Mr. Mayor/Wick #1 in

-Mr. Mayor/Wick #1 in Ahrens and Flaherty's Seussical the Musical.
+Ahrens and Flaherty's Seussical

-the Culture Project, Ethan in The Full Monty, Shakespeare in
+Project, Ethan in The

-The Jocker, Lucius Andronicus in Titus Andronicus.
+Jocker, Lucius Andronicus in Titus

-Other favorites: Joe Hardy in Damn Yankees, Will Parker in
+Andronicus.
+Other favorites: Joe Hardy in Damn

-Oklahoma!, Lysander in A Midsummer Night’s Dream,
+Lysander in A

-Billy Crocker in Damn Yankees!
-It’s both a pleasure and a
+Yankees!
+It’s both a pleasure and a thrill have the

 |